scarimp/Workflow-Ground/README.md

 A very simple workflow using git.

-I made the following steps:
+It is composed by the following steps:

     1. New  repos(at gitHub).